|

 critical faculty, suggestions can be passed directly to

+the unconcious mind.
 The above remains true for self-hypnosis, but being

 done for your self rather than via a third party (hypnotherapist).